An Explicit Construction of $\mathbb{S}^1$-Gerbes over the Stack $[G/G]$: Introduction

-A particularly important class of examples arises from the differentiable stack $[G/G]$, where $G$ is compact, simple, simply connected, acting on itself by conjugation.
-Geometrically, $[G/G]$ may be regarded as a refined quotient that encodes the conjugation symmetry of $G$ in a way that remains well-behaved even when the ordinary quotient space $G/G$ is singular.
-From this viewpoint, $[G/G]$ provides a natural setting for studying objects that are invariant under conjugation, and it plays a central role in equivariant geometry.
-In particular, the cohomology of the stack $[G/G]$ is naturally identified with the equivariant cohomology ${\rm H}^\bullet_G(G, \mathbb{Z})$.
+A particularly important class of examples arises from the differentiable stack $[G/G]$, where $G$ acts on itself by conjugation.
+Geometrically, $[G/G]$ may be regarded as a refined quotient which encodes the conjugation symmetry of $G$ in a way that remains well behaved even when the ordinary quotient space is singular.
+In particular, the cohomology of $[G/G]$ is naturally identified with the equivariant cohomology ${\rm H}^{\bullet}_G(G,\mathbb Z)$.
 Within this framework, the Cartan 3-form on $G$, constructed from an invariant bilinear form on the Lie algebra, defines a canonical equivariant cohomology class, which serves as a fundamental example of a degree-three invariant associated to $G$.
 A central goal is to realize this canonical equivariant degree-three class as the Dixmier–Douady class of an $\mathbb{S}^1$-gerbe over $[G/G]$, commonly referred to as the basic gerbe.

-The problem of constructing basic $\mathbb{S}^1$-gerbes over the stack $[G/G]$ has been studied from several perspectives.
-One classical approach is based on Čech-type constructions, in which a gerbe is obtained by gluing local data.
-Using this method, Gawedzki and Reis constructed gerbes associated to the WZW model in the special case $G=SU(N)$ \cite{Gawedzki-Reis}.
-More generally, Meinrenken \cite{Meinrenken} constructed the basic $\mathbb{S}^1$-gerbe over $[G/G]$ for any compact, simple, simply connected Lie group $G$, and see \cite{Gawedzki-Reis-nonsc} for further development.
+The problem of constructing the basic equivariant $\mathbb{S}^1$-gerbe over $G$ for the conjugation action has been studied from several viewpoints.
+One classical line of approach uses local Čech-type or bundle gerbe models.
+In this direction, Gawedzki and Reis constructed gerbes associated to the WZW model in the special case of $G = SU(N)$ \cite{Gawedzki-Reis}.
+More generally, Meinrenken \cite{Meinrenken} constructed the basic equivariant gerbe for any compact, simple, simply connected Lie group $G$, and see \cite{Gawedzki-Reis-nonsc} for further development.